Surfaces and other Peano Continua with no Generic Chains: Classifiability and Dynamics

 Since $g_i, h_j \in G_{\cV,1} \sub G_0$ and $\cC_i, \cD_j \in \opwalk{\cU}{u} \sub \bU$ for each $i<\len(P), j<\len(v)$, it follows that $\cD_{\len(v)-1}$ is in the $(\bU, G_0)$-local orbit of $\cC$.
 But $\cD_{\len(v)-1} \in \opwalk{\cV}{v} \sub \bV$ by \eqref{eq:D_in_initial_segment_v}, so we are done. \end{proof}

 We finally obtain: \begin{corollary} Let $X$ be a strongly locally homogeneous Peano continuum which is not the circle, the sphere, or the real projective plane.
 Then $\Homeo(X)$ does not have the generic point property.
-In particular, its universal minimal flow is not metrizable.
+In particular, its universal minimal flow is not metrizable and has no comeager orbit.

 The same is true for any closed $G \le \Homeo(X)$ which acts locally transitively on $X$. \end{corollary} \begin{proof} The action $G \acts \chains(X)$ is minimal, by \Cref{thm:local-transitive}.
 But $\Homeo(X) \acts \chains(X)$ has no comeager orbit by \Cref{cor:homo-chains}, so neither does $G \acts \chains(X)$. \end{proof}